MARKETING

 What Will Happen if I Use Trademarked or Copyrighted Material Anyway?

-We at RushOrderTees can’t print copyrighted material without permission from the original creator.
-You’ll need to provide proof that you’re licensed to recreate the copyrighted material, otherwise we won’t be able to go through with the order.
+We at RushOrderTees can’t print copyrighted or trademarked material without permission from the original creator.
+You’ll need to provide proof that you’re licensed to recreate the copyrighted/trademarked material, otherwise we won’t be able to go through with the order.

-To speak more generally, if a copyright owner discovers that you’re using their material without their permission, you will receive a cease and desist letter, either via email or snail mail.
+To speak more generally, if an intellectual property owner discovers that you’re using their material without their permission, you will receive a cease and desist letter, either via email or snail mail.
 This letter lets you know that you’ve violated a copyright or trademark, and provide images of the ways in which you are in violation.

 Upon your receipt of this cease and desist letter, you must immediately do just that: cease and desist from using the copyrighted material, especially if you are doing so for commercial purposes.

-That means t-shirts designed with the material cannot be sold, and production of future t-shirts must be halted, as well.
-Have advertisements using the material?
-It’s time to pull them from their platforms.
+That means t-shirts designed with the material cannot be sold, and production of future t-shirts must also be halted.
+Have advertisements used the material?
+It’s time to pull them from any platforms on which they are displayed.

-Additionally, you will have to provide a detailed list of the remaining stock of the goods in violation, along with the stores you have marketed them to, the sales you’ve made off of them, and the contact information of the designer, along with other details.
+Additionally, you will probably have to provide a detailed list of the remaining stock of the goods in violation, along with the stores you have marketed them to, the sales you’ve made from them, and the contact information of the designer, along with other details.

-Furthermore, you’ll have to provide a written assurance that you will no longer violate the copyright or trademark, nor will you attempt to register the trademark under your own name.
+Furthermore, you’ll likely have to provide a written assurance that you will no longer violate the copyright or trademark, nor will you attempt to register the trademark under your own name.
 The time to get all of this done?
-Ten days.
+Typically 10-20 days.

 If that sounds like a headache to you, it gets worse.
 Providing all of that information is the tip of the iceberg.
 Once it’s in the hands of the copyright owner, they can still take legal action against you.
 The information you give them merely helps determine if it’s worthwhile for them to sue.